rm-hull/luma.led_matrix/doc/python-usage.rst

 APA102 RGB neopixels are easier to control that WS2812 devices - they are driven using SPI rather than precise timings that the WS2812 devices need.
 Initialize the :py:class:`luma.led_matrix.device.apa102` class, supplying a parameter :py:attr:`cascaded=N` where *N* is the number of daisy-chained LEDs.

-This creates a drawing surface 100 pixels long, and lights up three specific pixels, and a contiguous block:
+The following script creates a drawing surface 8 pixels long, and lights up three specific pixels:

 .. code:: python